 Marseille should definitely be on your list of places to visit in France.
 We had so many people, some who hadn’t even been, (including friends who lived in Bordeaux at the time) try to convince us not to go.
 Too dirty, too gritty, too ethnic.
 The list went on and on.
 Thank goodness we didn’t listen.
 We found the city beautiful, the people really nice, and the history fascinating.
 You shouldn’t listen to the naysayers either.
 I always find it better to experience places for yourself.
 For instance, I didn’t love Amsterdam, definitely not like l had expected based on what others had told me, including Federico who had been at least a couple of times prior, but l am certainly not going to dissuade you from visiting.
 I can only relay my experience.
-Here’s is a kick-ass guide to Marseille for the bold :-) .
+Here’s is a kick-ass guide to Marseille City France :-) .

 This post contains affiliate links.

 Marseille has great Mediterranean climate.
 Mild humid winters (average 54 degrees) lead to warm, mostly dry and hot summers averaging 81 degrees.
 It is also the sunniest major city in France, officially.
 You can see why it’s a desirable place to visit and live, even in the summer.
 Our visit to Marseille city happened in December.
 For us, it was a perfect time to enjoy this very vibrant and historical city.
 There were fewer tourists like us, so we didn’t have to fight crowds.